Jump to Section

 - Any laws or regulations that may apply to the transaction.

 Step 5 - Signatures.
 Signatures of all parties should be the final part of a letter agreement and the date each party signed needs to also be written.
-If one of the parties wants to make the letter a bit more formal, then they can take the additional step of having it notarized.
+If one of the parties wants to have additional proof that they both signed the contract, then they can take the additional step of having it notarized.